 WOOD STRUCTURAL PANEL (WSP).
-A wood-based panel product bonded with a waterproof adhesive.
+A panel manufactured from veneers; or wood strands or wafers; or a combination of veneer and wood strands or wafers; bonded together with waterproof synthetic resins or other suitable bonding systems.
 Types of wood structural panels covered under this designation in this standard are:

-- Plywood A panel composed of wood veneer plies arranged and bonded in cross-aligned layers. - Oriented strand board (OSB) A mat-formed panel composed of thin rectangular wood strands arranged in cross-aligned layers with surface layers normally arranged in the long panel direction and bonded with waterproof adhesive. - Composite panels A panel composed of wood veneer and reconstituted wood-based material and bonded with waterproof adhesive.
+- Plywood A wood structural panel composed of plies of wood veneer arranged in cross-aligned layers.
+The plies are bonded with an adhesive that cures on application of heat and pressure. - Oriented strand board (OSB) -A mat-formed wood structural panel product composed of thin rectangular wood strands or wafers arranged in oriented layers and bonded with waterproof adhesive. - Composite panels -A wood structural panel composed of wood veneer and reconstituted wood-based material bonded together with a waterproof adhesive.